Networks-it-uc3m/fishy-sia/README.md

 The OF is deployed at every domain, whereas the SIA NBI is a centralized component that can be used by other modules of the FISHY platform and service providers (SIA tenants).
 To support a proper interaction with any specific management and orchestration software stacks that exist in a domain, the SIA includes an adaptable southbound interface (**SBI**).

 Another tool that is part of the SIA is the Centrally Controlled IPSec (**CCIPS**).
 The CCIPS goes beyond the classical point-to-point IPsec setup and provides a centralized architectural solution to control multiple IPsec endpoints or gateways.
 This solution is composed of a centralized E2E manager (controller) and two or more agents, based on IPsec engine in IKE-less mode (no IKE protocol is needed).
-Finally, the SIA also includes a specific component for monitoring and telemetry information collection (SIA Monitor, **MON**) associated with the NED operations.
+Finally, the SIA also includes a specific component for monitoring (SIA Monitor, **MON**) associated with the NED and other domain operations.

 ## SIA implementation
 This picture succintly represents the different open-source technologies, standard APIs and protocols that have been used to implement the differente components of the SIA module.
 Specific details on the implementation are provided for each component in subsequent subsections.